Best RDSP and DTC Planning Resource for Parents Who Started Late

 The Best Resource for Catching Up

 Most government websites explain each program in isolation.
 The CRA explains the DTC.
 ESDC explains the RDSP.
-A separate page explains the CDB.
-None of them tell you that the DTC is the prerequisite for the RDSP which is the prerequisite for maximum government matching which connects to the CDB at age 18 which connects to Canada Student Grants if your child is heading to post-secondary.
+Service Canada explains the CDB.
+None of them tell you how the DTC, RDSP, CDB, and Canada Student Grants connect while still having separate eligibility rules.

 The Canada Post-Secondary Transition Roadmap dedicates an entire chapter to this financial pipeline — the Federal Financial Bridge — with exact dollar amounts, contribution strategies for catch-up scenarios, the carryforward calculation, and a year-by-year action plan that connects the DTC to the RDSP to the CDB to the Canada Student Grants.
 It also includes a standalone Federal Financial Bridge reference card you can bring to the bank when opening the RDSP.